mpievolbio-scicomp/pcaExplorer/inst/extdata/instructions.md

 The available panels are the described in the following subsections.

-### About
+### Data Upload

-Contains general information on `pcaExplorer`.
+These **file input** controls are available when no `dds` or `countmatrix` + `coldata` are provided.
+Additionally, it is possible to upload the `annotation` data frame.

+When the objects are already passed as parameters, a brief overview/summary for them is displayed.

 ### Instructions

 This is where you most likely are reading this text (otherwise in the package vignette).

+### Counts Table

+Interactive tables for the raw, normalized or (r)log-transformed counts are shown in this tab.
+The user can also generate a sample-to-sample correlation scatter plot with the selected data.

-### Data Preview
+### Data Overview

 This panel displays information on the objects in use, either passed as parameters or generated from the count matrix provided.
-It also displays its metadata in an interactive table, along with an overview of the number of reads assigned to features (in the typical use case, genes) for each sample in form of a barplot and summary statistics.
+Displayed information comprise the design metadata, a sample to sample distance heatmap, the number of million of reads per sample and some basic summary for the counts.

 ### Samples View

-This panel displays the PCA projections of sample expression profiles onto any pair of components, a scree plot, a zoomed PCA plot, a plot of the genes with top and bottom loadings, and a PCA plot where it is possible to remove samples deemed to be outliers in the analysis.
+This panel displays the PCA projections of sample expression profiles onto any pair of components, a scree plot, a zoomed PCA plot, a plot of the genes with top and bottom loadings.
+Additionally, this section presents a PCA plot where it is possible to remove samples deemed to be outliers in the analysis, which is very useful to check the effect of excluding them.
+If needed, an interactive 3D visualization of the principal components is also available.

 ### Genes View

 This panel displays the PCA projections of genes abundances onto any pair of components, with samples as biplot variables, to identify interesting groups of genes.
 Zooming is also possible, and clicking on single genes, a boxplot is returned, grouped by the factors of interest.
-A static and an interactive heatmap are provided, including the subset of selected genes.
-These are also reported in `datatable` objects.
+A static and an interactive heatmap are provided, including the subset of selected genes, also displayed as (standardized) expression profiles across the samples.
+These are also reported in `datatable` objects, accessible in the bottom part of the tab.

 ### GeneFinder

 The user can search and display the expression values of a gene of interest, either by ID or gene name, as provided in the `annotation`.
 A handy panel for quick screening of shortlisted genes, again grouped by the factors of interest.
+The graphic can be readily exported as it is, and this can be iterated on a shortlisted set of genes.
+For each of them, the underlying data is displayed in an interactive table, also exportable with a click.

 ### PCA2GO

 This panel shows the functional annotation of the principal components, with GO functions enriched in the